lr001dev/Food-And-Fortune-WebApp/README.md

 2-There are cases where the API will return no restaurant results after it has landed on a Food Collection when it seems that there should be a result.
 API miss?

+3-Reset Wheel triggers unwanted actions if user clicks before loading a new city.
+Works fine after the fact.

 # Solve
 Must create logic to handle these cases to inform the user what has happened.

 In case #1, we can replace the missing Food Collections with more general food categories that aren't specific to a city that is available through the Zomato API.

 In case #2, prompting the user that there was a miss or making an additional API call under the radar to find a backup selection.

+In case #3, Restructure #wheelReset event listener to be setup within the class SearchCity within the createWheelFoodCategories method by using bind/unbind jquery methods to enable or disable click at appropriate time.

 # Workflow on Trello:
 https://trello.com/invite/b/sK7Au91i/e4be659f95847372cd717149e8fc3e6b/sei-food-fortune